 This is a mystery shopping app.
-Tasks are fairly short (around 15-30 minutes) and you’ll be asked to visit a local store and report on what you find.
-You might need to take a few photos are write a quick report and then your earnings are paid into your PayPal account.
+Tasks are pretty short (around 15-30 minutes), and you’ll be asked to visit a local store and report on what you find.
+You might need to take a few photos, write a quick report and then your earnings are paid into your PayPal account.

 A few tips

-To make sure you get the most from these survey apps, here are a few simple tips you need to follow.
+To ensure you get the most from these survey apps, here are a few simple tips you must follow.

 Don’t pay to join

-When it comes to making money, there are people out there that will try and take advantage of you.
+When it comes to making money, some people will try and take advantage of you.
 If you see a site or app that promises that you’ll make thousands as long as you send them a small fee, avoid.
-You’re trying to make money, not spend it and there are plenty of free options out there.
+You’re trying to make money, not spend it, and plenty of free options exist.

 Check your emails regularly

-Some of these apps will send you an email when there is a new survey available.
-I often find that these surveys have limited spaces but usually have good rewards.
+Some of these apps will send you an email when a new survey is available.
+These surveys often have limited spaces but usually have good rewards.
 The quicker you are, the more likely you are to qualify.

 Don’t build up a big balance

-I’m sure that most of us take surveys with the idea of saving up for something nice.
-And we know that if we withdraw the money to our bank account, there’s a strong possibility we’ll just end up spending it.
+I’m sure that most of us take surveys to save up for something nice.
+And we know that if we withdraw the money to our bank account, there’s a strong possibility we’ll end up spending it.
 But don’t be tempted to keep large sums in your survey account.
-Your money isn’t protected and if something should happen to the company, everything you worked for will be lost.
+Your money isn’t protected, and if something should happen to the company, everything you worked for will be lost.